 No matter what kind of music you listen to, if you spend time in the barn you probably play a radio there.
-We have an old CD player radio with a broken CD door (nothing duct tape and a horse shoe couldn’t fix) which worked great until a week or so ago.
+We have an old CD player radio with a broken CD door (nothing duct tape and an old horse shoe couldn’t fix) which worked great until a week or so ago.
 For some reason the CD player won’t play anymore.
 It might have something to do with the half inch of fur/dirt and hay pile up in the corners of the CD tray or the fact that its floor location means it gets accidentally kicked a lot.
 Either way, it’s dead and we need a new barn radio.

 So here are the three options I have, as I see them: